-Cheryl is the Founding Executive Director of Sugar Beet Schoolhouse.
+Cheryl is the Founder of Sugar Beet Schoolhouse.
 To experience more meaningful connections to her local farmers and neighbors, she opened (along with hundreds of others) a cooperative grocery store in the Village of Oak Park, IL in July 2015 called Sugar Beet Food Co-op.
 The Co-op celebrates community and good food by providing a full service marketplace for local vendors and producers and greater access to local, organic food.
 Her passion for education and skill sharing motivated her to establish an educational organization called Sugar Beet Schoolhouse that is a hub for food literacy through program development, facilitation and skill sharing.
 Cheryl received the Golden Beet Award from the Illinois Stewardship Alliance for Community Food Development and she serves on the board of Chicago Slow Food and is on the Food Access Committee for Proviso Partners for Health.
 She enjoys planning community events and farm tours, and loves sharing her passion with others.
 Cheryl lives in Oak Park, IL with her little farmers, Cedar and Cora, and their hens Speaker and Sunshine.